grab-a-byte/blog/src/15-to-clean-or-not-to-clean.md

 Of course in order to look at how the performance can be affected by these, we can use a benchmark to determine how fast the code will run.
 So let's benchmark it!
 To check this out, we start with a project that is fully using all the best practices, it will be a basic and simple calculation service which takes in a JSON request with a left, right and calculation type fields (the example code in the repo only supports addition and subtraction).
 It performs the relevent operation, stores it in the 'database' (an in-memory list) and returns the result.

-For this benchmark, we then record how long it takes for the API to respond to all requests and take that.
+For this benchmark, we then record how long it takes for the API to respond to all requests and take that figure as our benchmark.
 To ensure that outliers and erroneous results would be removed, the test was run at many different levels and multiple times,

 - The test was run with sending the following number of requests
   - 10